ulaganathanv/spring-boot-docker/README.md

 * $ docker rmi <image id> - This will remove the particular image.
 The associated container should be removed before removing the image.

 ## Commands for reference
 * $ docker run -it ubuntu bash - This will start the container in interactive mode and it will allow to interact with bash of the container i.e the bash session inside the container.
+To check we can execute the below command to see the release version of Ubuntu.
+cat /etc/*release*